manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 (a b) * c
 ```

-For example, the expression `5kg * 2` reflects the structure of this example exactly.
+For example, the expression `5kg * 2` reflects this example exactly.

-As you can see unit expressions demand a level of flexibility beyond that of conventional parsers/compilers such as
+As you can see unit expressions demand a level of flexibility beyond that of conventional compilers such as Java's.
+But
-Java's.
-But Java is flexible enough in its architecture so that Manifold can reasonably plug in to augment it with this
+Java is flexible enough in its architecture so that Manifold can reasonably plug in to augment it with this capability.
-capability.

 ## More Than Units